CEO Marc Simon blamed the coronavirus pandemic in a June 1 email to employees.

 Subscribe to Business Den today and stay ahead of the curve on Denver’s exciting and ever-evolving restaurant industry.

-They will be the California-based company’s first locations in Colorado.
+They will be the hip salad chain’s first locations in Colorado.

 Update your browser to view this website correctly.
 Update my browser now